massimocaprinali/cloud-foundry-public/getting-started-node.md

 Congratulations, you deployed a Hello World sample application on {{site.data.keyword.cloud}}!
 To get started, follow this step-by-step guide.
 Or, [download the sample code](https://github.com/IBM-Cloud/get-started-node) and explore on your own.
 {: hide-in-docs}

-By following this tutorial, you'll set up a development environment, deploy an app locally on {{site.data.keyword.cloud}}, and integrate an {{site.data.keyword.Bluemix_notm}} database service in your app.
+By following this tutorial, you'll set up a development environment, deploy an app locally on {{site.data.keyword.cloud}}, and integrate an {{site.data.keyword.cloud_notm}} database service in your app.

-Throughout these docs, references to the Cloud Foundry CLI are now updated to the {{site.data.keyword.Bluemix_notm}} CLI!
-The {{site.data.keyword.Bluemix_notm}} CLI has the same familiar Cloud Foundry commands, but with better integration with {{site.data.keyword.Bluemix_notm}} accounts and other services.
-Learn more about getting started with the {{site.data.keyword.Bluemix_notm}} CLI in this tutorial.
+Throughout these docs, references to the Cloud Foundry CLI are now updated to the {{site.data.keyword.cloud_notm}} CLI!
+The {{site.data.keyword.cloud_notm}} CLI has the same familiar Cloud Foundry commands, but with better integration with {{site.data.keyword.cloud_notm}} accounts and other services.
+Learn more about getting started with the {{site.data.keyword.cloud_notm}} CLI in this tutorial.
 {: tip}

 ## Before you begin